Inferara/inferara.com/content/blog/do-not-die-hard-with-tla-plus-1.md

 Next == A \/ B
 ```

-From this spec we see that there are two possible _next states_ that can be reached begginging from the _initial_ state. `A` states the beggining of the execution, assigning a number to `i` and moving to the next `pc` state equals `p'`, `B` states the increment of `i` and moving to the final state.
+From this spec, we see that there are two possible _next states_ that can be reached beginning from the _initial_ state. `A` states the beginning of the execution, assigning a number to `i` and moving to the next `pc` state equals `p'`, `B` states the increment of `i` and moving to the final state.

 ## Resources and tools